Autodesk/hig/packages/react/DEVELOPING.md

 HIG React components can be divided into two groups.
 Adapters and Components.

 ### Adapters
 Consider the Button.
 It has a few properties (e.g. title, size) and a few event handlers (e.g. onClick).
-It does not have complext state.
+It does not have complex state.
 In order to use the vanilla Button in React, we create an adapter for it.
 See `ButtonAdapter.js`.

 Adapters are a special type of React component that allow a vanilla component to be used in a React app.
 They map props in the React world to methods on a component in the vanilla world.
 Adapters do the following work:
 - Map react props to methods on a vanilla component